FabienCoutant/SparkUp/README.md

 - Running test with code coverage :
   `npm run coverage`

-:white_check_mark: Take not that both first points run gas consumption report but you could also run `npm run gas`
+:white_check_mark: Both options run gas consumption report but you could also run `npm run gas`

-:white_check_mark: Take not that by using CI/CD, we perform tests with **code coverage** and **gas report** on each Pull Request
+:white_check_mark: By using CI/CD, we perform tests with **code coverage** and **gas report** on each Pull Request

 ## Avoiding common attacks

-This part is explains in detail [here](./docs/AVOIDING_COMMON_ATTACKS.md)
+You can find avoiding common attacks details [here](./docs/AVOIDING_COMMON_ATTACKS.md)

 ## Events

-There is only two events in our contracts :
+There are only two events in our contracts :

-* One in the ProxyFactory.sol which return the campaign address when a new campaign is created
+- One in the ProxyFactory.sol which returns the campaign address when a new campaign is created

 ```
 event newCampaign(address campaignAddress);
 ```

-* One in the Proposal.sol which return proposal Id  when a new proposal is created :
+- One in the Proposal.sol which returns the proposal Id when a new proposal is created :

 ```
 event proposalCreated(uint256 proposalId);
 ```

-We chose to limit events in order to optimize contract size and avoid duplicated events triggering on the UI
+We chose to limit events in order to optimize contract size and avoid multiple events triggering on the UI

 ## Contributors